The Daltons (Lucky Luke): William and Jack Dalton

 The middle of the quartet, William Dalton and John "Jack" Dalton are the middle brothers.
 They have somewhat colorless personalities and mostly act as buffers between Joe and Averell, calming down the former and shutting up the latter.
 They often repeat the same sentence: "Calm down, Joe" and "Joe, calm down".
 In their first appearance, Jack was a trigger-happy arms maniac and William a master of disguise, but those characteristics were not kept in subsequent albums.
 When Morris created the brothers, William was usually the shorter of the two, but in some stories, as well as animated series, William becomes the taller of the two.
 Yet their personalities stay the same.

 In "Cavalier seul", William becomes the boss of an illegal gambling hole, while Jack becomes a corrupt politician.
 In both cases when Lucky Luke arrives with warrants for their arrest, he finds that each brother has made use of his new status to gain legal impunity.

-In the Xilam Animated Series, Jack is Joe's Right hand, often questioning and agreeing with Joe's schemes while William becomes the Bookworm of the gang, being knowledgeable about topics that the gang usually ignores and sometimes breaking the fourth wall to explain some facts to the viewer (The Diving Bell Concept, Women's rights in the 19th century, etc.).
+In the Xilam Animated Series, Jack is Joe's right-hand brother, often questioning and agreeing with Joe's schemes while William becomes the Bookworm of the gang, being knowledgeable about topics that the gang usually ignores and sometimes breaking the fourth wall to explain some facts to the viewer (The Diving Bell Concept, Women's rights in the 19th century, etc.).